Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots: Foundation

 which are used to update simultaneously Online Actor and Online Critic using Temporal Advantage and Temporal Difference\cite{Sutton1988}, respectively:

-Simultaneous update of Online Networks becomes possible when we unite Actor and Critic into a single Class, or unified Object consequently.
+Simultaneous update of Online Networks becomes possible when we combine the Actor and Critic into a single Class, or unified Object consequently.
 We do not utilize Target Actor, while the Target Critic is updated using Polyak Averaging as previously mentioned.